dcdpr/did-btcr2/chapters/Index.md

 returned to the caller of the resolver function in a resolution response which can be constructed following [Algo 14.
 Construct Resolution Result].

 NOTE.
-If there are no updates, the ::Initial DID Document:: is returned unless a specific versionId has been targetted by the resolution request.
+If there are no updates, the ::Initial DID Document:: is returned.

 #### Algo 4.
 Process Resolution Inputs {.tabbed .unnumbered}